 The $500 grants are meant to supplement FAITC’s Gardening for Grades, Gardening for Nutrition and STEMming Up Gardening, three books that take Florida teachers through the process of developing a school garden, and includes lessons to help teachers use the garden to teach health, science, language arts, math, technology, engineering and other subjects.

 The grants will be awarded on a first‐come, first‐serve basis to those who meet all of the grant requirements.
 The guidelines for the grant are below.
 Please note multiple teachers from the same school cannot apply for the grant, only one grant recipient per school.

 Grant Information, Guidelines, and Requirements

-Florida Agriculture in the Classroom, Inc’s School Garden Mini Grant Program is designed to fund school garden projects that will educate Florida’s students about the importance of agriculture and allow teachers to use a school garden to teach health, science, language arts, math and other subjects.
+Florida Agriculture in the Classroom, Inc’s School Garden Grant Program is designed to fund school garden projects that will educate Florida’s students about the importance of agriculture and allow teachers to use a school garden to teach Florida standards.

 Those who receive funding for a school garden project will need to request a free copy of Gardening for Grades, Gardening for Nutrition and/or STEMming Up Gardening, books for teachers to help them get the most out of their school gardens, including tips on securing funding, planting Florida fruits and vegetables, and using the garden to teach more than a two dozen lesson plans and activities.
 A requirement of the grant is that teachers teach at least one lesson from one of the three school garden curricula.

 - Grant proposals must be submitted online beginning Wednesday, August 1, 2018.
 FAITC will accept online applications until our grants funds are depleted.